mdjurdj1/mdjurdj1.github.io/_posts/2017-02-09-thinking_like_a_computer_code_troubleshooting_101.markdown

 ![](http://img01.deviantart.net/bef0/i/2016/319/f/b/thinking_like_a_computer_by_minadavic-daojjsp.png)
-*Source: "Adorkadorks" by Minadavic*
+*Source: "Adorkadorks" by Minadavic.
+Link at bottom of page!*

 Over the past several weeks, I've spent a few hundred hours trying to grow my programming skillset.
 When I started, I had little-to-no coding experience.
 I think I wrote a tiny Java program in middle school comp sci class once (spoiler: it didn't work).
 So, like many programming newbies, I've gotten stuck many, many times on coding solutions for seemingly simple problems.
 I cannot count the amount of times I've stared at a method three to four times long and thought to myself: *"Why the hell isn't this thing working like I want it to?"* Off the top of my head, I can think of several specific coding concepts which repeatedly stumped me:

 * Why is this iterator loop not doing what I want it to do?
-* Why doesn't this "if" statement trigger like I expect it to?
+* Why doesn't this if/else statement trigger like I expect it to?
 * My && and/or || statements are always broken!
 * Why are you returning an array/string, I just wanted an integer!
 * Working with hashes is confusing, my brain hurts.